-Detail Data

-School name Belleville Primary School

-Number of pupils in school 947

-Proportion (%) of pupil premium eligible pupils 14%

-Academic year/years that our current pupil premium 2021/2022 to

-strategy plan covers (3 year plans are recommended) 2023/2024

-Date this statement was published December 2022

-Date on which it will be reviewed July 2023

-Statement authorised by Headteachers

-Pupil premium lead Mary-Lyne Latour

-Headteacher
+Detail Data School name Belleville Primary School Number of pupils in school Current premium funding is based on 904 pupils as per last year's census.
+We now have 991 pupils on roll.
+Proportion (%) of pupil premium eligible pupils 14% Academic year/years that our current pupil premium strategy plan covers (3 year plans are recommended) 2021/2022 to 2023/2024 Date this statement was published December 2023 Date on which it will be reviewed July 2024 Statement authorised by Headteachers Pupil premium lead Hannah Coles, Deputy Headteacher